AdrianoDee/adrianodee.github.io/WorkingOnRecas.md

 ```
 Note that you have to adjust ui02 or ui03 depending on the frontend machine you ended up.

-Now if you open, with any browser, the
+Now if you open, with any browser, the following link:

 http://localhost:2812

-And you will see something like:
+you will see something like:

 <img width="1677" alt="Schermata 2022-06-20 alle 11 59 35" src="https://user-images.githubusercontent.com/16901146/174580040-c75bf269-7241-4ace-8465-b2cd5b61d5e3.png">